EasyJet: Origins and formation

 Early promotional activity focused on the airline's relatively low pricing compared to incumbent operators.
-Within its first year, easyJet reportedly carried approximately 40,000 passengers.
+Within its first year, EasyJet reportedly carried approximately 40,000 passengers.

 In April 1996, the first wholly owned aircraft was delivered to EasyJet, enabling the company's first international route, to Amsterdam, which was operated in direct competition with rival airlines British Airways (BA) and Dutch flag carrier KLM.
 Competitors responded to the emerging EasyJet in different ways; while BA was largely indifferent, KLM allegedly chose to respond with a predatory pricing strategy that led to an investigation by the European Union over unfair competitive practices.
 Despite commercial pressure from the emergent no-frills sector, traditional airlines have been unable to directly adopt similar practices to EasyJet due to vigorous protection of existing employee privileges by unions.

-Until October 1997, all of EasyJet's aircraft were operated by GB Airways, and subsequently by Monarch Airlines and Air Foyle HeavyLift, as EasyJet had not yet received its Air Operator's Certificate.
+EasyJet's aircraft were initially operated by GB Airways from November 1995 until July 1996 and subsequently by Air Foyle HeavyLift until October 1997, as EasyJet had not yet received its air operator's Certificate.

 Flotation

 On 5 November 2000, EasyJet was floated on the London Stock Exchange.
-In October 2004, the FL Group, owner of the airlines Icelandair and Sterling Airlines, purchased an 8.4% stake in the airline.
+In October 2004, the FL Group (now named Stodir), owner of the Icelandair and Sterling Airlines airlines, purchased an 8.4% stake in the airline.
 Over the course of 2005, FL increased its share in the company periodically to 16.9%, fuelling speculation that it would mount a takeover bid for the UK carrier.
 However, in April 2006, the threat of takeover receded as FL sold its stake for €325 million, securing a profit of €140 million on its investment.

-In March 2013, EasyJet was promoted to the FTSE 100; during the same month, the company launched its 100th route from Gatwick Airport, offering flights directly from London to Moscow.
+In March 2013, EasyJet was promoted to the FTSE 100; during the same month, the company launched its 100th route from London Gatwick Airport, offering flights directly from London to Moscow.
 By 2015, the company was flying routes to more than 130 destinations in 31 countries, operated 26 bases centred around Europe, and had a total of 10,000 employees.